0xPeterPan/USP-DAO/README.md

-# buildspace x thirdweb - Build your own DAO with just Javascript
+# This project is based on the technology & licences provided by buildspace x thirdweb - Build your own DAO with just Javascript

 ### **Welcome 👋**
-To get started with this course, clone this repo and follow these commands:
+To get started, clone this repo and follow these commands:

 1. Run `npm install` at the root of your directory
 2. Run `npm start` to start the project
 3. Start coding!

-### **Questions?**
+### **USP DAO**
+This is the United States of Palestine DAO
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/projects/COb520aae3-7925-42f4-a5e7-eaf718933766) and link your Discord account so you can get access to helpful channels and your instructor!
+It is considered a place where you can show your Solidarity with the Palestinian Have some questions make sure you head over to our Discord server so you can get access to helpful channels and share your thoughts on the Palestinan cause!

+### **The Palestinian Pound**
+This is going to be our coin, we decided to bring our currency back to life
+$PSPound is the token you need to aquire so you can stake to earn with us.

+Enjoy your time & share your thoughts